 From the outset, submissions were selected based on blind peer-review by an expert advisory board.
 The first five volumes (1980-1984) were published for Wheaton College by Heffers of Cambridge.
 Because of cost, it became necessary to find a publisher in the United States.
 Volumes 6-9 (1985-1988) were published by a Colorado firm that then went out of business, leaving SEVEN without a publisher.
 After a five-year hiatus, it was decided to reestablish the journal due to the ever-increasing feasibility of in-house desktop publishing.
 Accordingly, Volume 10 was published by the Wade Center in 1993.
 The following year, an endowment was established to make SEVEN sustainable-this funding arrangement continues to keep the journal's subscription cost accessible to a range of readers.
 The Wade Center continues to accept donations to the SEVEN endowment.

-SEVEN is now comprised of nearly 30 volumes.
+SEVEN is now comprised of over 30 volumes.
 Interestingly, despite the increasing popularity of the seven Wade authors, their numerous similarities in world-view, and their interaction with each other, SEVEN continues to be the only publication of an academic nature which offers in-depth discussion of these writers in one forum.
 The journal is notable for accessibility and freedom from academic jargon on the one hand, and wide-ranging scholarship on the other.
 In addition to articles by renowned as well as new authors, a SEVEN reader will also find book reviews, news and event reports, resources for research, and, upon occasion, previously unpublished works by the Wade collection's authors.